anloganlog/Precision-Timer.NET/README.md

 MyTimer.GetResolution();
 ```

-The resolution is in milliseconds.
+The resolution is in milliseconds, The default resolution for `SetInterval(Action)` is 0

 The `Resolution` increases with smaller values.